pinax-network/substreams_firehose/README.md

 (.venv) foo@bar:~/eos-blockchain-data/pyfirehose$ python -m grpc_tools.protoc -Iproto --python_out=proto/ --grpc_python_out=proto/ proto/*.proto
 ```

-*Note: if you encounter some `ModuleNotFound` errors, you might have to edit the files for fixing the imports by prefixing them with `proto.`.*
+*Note: if you encounter some `ModuleNotFound` errors, you might have to edit the generated files for fixing local imports by prefixing them with `proto.`.*

 ## Using Firehose filters